Last updated: 11-21-2019

 Fig. 1 – (Left) Modern pears grown in molds to imitate ginseng baby fruit.
 Fig. 2 – (Right)

-A 15th-century illuminated manuscript depicting the women fruit of the Waqwaq tree (Larger version here).
+A 14th to 15th-century illuminated manuscript depicting the women fruit of the Waqwaq tree (larger version).

-Additionally, chapters 24 to 26 of JTTW features a magical ginseng tree (人參樹, renshen shu) that produces crying, baby-shaped ginseng fruits (人參果, renshen guo) capable of extending the lives of those who eat them to 47,000 years (fig. 1).
-Chapter 11 of the 13th-century version of JTTW features an immortal peach tree with fruits that transform into edible children once they drop into water.
+Additionally, chapters 24 to 26 of Journey to the West features a magical ginseng tree (人參樹, renshen shu) that produces crying, baby-shaped ginseng fruits (人參果, renshen guo) capable of extending the lives of those who eat them to 47,000 years (fig. 1).
+Chapter 11 of the 13th-century version of Journey to the West features an immortal peach tree with fruits that transform into edible children once they drop into water.
 Each is capable of answering when asked a question.
 The concept of speaking, human-shaped fruit most likely comes from tales associated with those from The Book of the Wonders of India (Kitaab Ajaaib al-Hind), a set of Indo-Persian sailor stories collected between 900 and 953.
 For example, the 37th entry, titled “Deceitful fruit”, reads:

 Muhammad b.
 Babishad told me that, according to what he had learnt from men who had been to the Waqwaq country, there is a large tree there, with round leaves, or sometimes oblong, which bears fruit like a marrow, only larger, and looking something like a human being.
 When the wind blows, a voice comes out of it.
 The inside is full of air, like the fruit of the usher.
 If one picks it, the air escapes at once, and it is nothing but skin (Buzurg & Freeman-Grenville, 1981, p.
 39).